Visa: $1B of cryptocurrency spent on goods, services

 |VISA, INC.

-In comparison, Visa says only a fraction of that amount of crypto-related spending occurred during the same periods last year and in 2019.
+In comparison, Visa chief financial officer Vasant Prabhu claims only a fraction of that amount of crypto-related spending occurred during the same periods last year and in 2019.

-"We are doing a lot to create an ecosystem that makes cryptocurrency more usable and more like any other currency," Visa Chief Financial Officer Vasant Prabhu told CNBC.
+"We are doing a lot to create an ecosystem that makes cryptocurrency more usable and more like any other currency," Prabhu told CNBC.
 "People are exploring ways in which they can use cryptocurrencies for things they would use normal currencies for."

-Visa estimates crypto-linked cards and other digital payment systems, including biometics and QR codes, could potentially disrupt the $18 trillion spent with cash and checks globally each year.
+Visa reportedly estimates crypto-linked cards and other digital payment systems, including biometics and QR codes, could potentially disrupt the $18 trillion spent with cash and checks globally each year.

 "There are lots of issues in terms of volatility, etc. But that’s up to the owners of cryptocurrencies to manage and track," Prabhu added.